Graduate Record Examinations: Use in admissions

-Many graduate schools in the United States require GRE results as part of the admissions process.
-The GRE is a standardized test intended to measure all graduates' abilities in tasks of general academic nature (regardless of their fields of specialization) and the extent to which undergraduate education has developed their verbal skills, quantitative skills, and abstract thinking.
+Some graduate schools in the United States require GRE results as part of the admissions process.
+The GRE is a standardized test intended to measure all graduates' abilities in tasks of general academic nature, regardless of their fields of specialization, and the extent to which undergraduate education has developed their verbal skills, quantitative skills, and abstract thinking.

 In addition to GRE scores, admission to graduate schools depends on several other factors, such as GPA, letters of recommendation, and statements of purpose.
 Furthermore, unlike other standardized admissions tests (such as the SAT, LSAT, and MCAT), the use and weight of GRE scores vary considerably not only from school to school, but also from department to department and program to program.
 For instance, most business schools and economics programs require very high GRE or GMAT scores for entry, while engineering programs are known to allow more score variation.
 Liberal arts programs may only consider the applicant's verbal score, while mathematics and science programs may only consider quantitative ability.
 Some schools use the GRE in admissions decisions, but not in funding decisions; others use it for selection of scholarship and fellowship candidates, but not for admissions.
 In some cases, the GRE may be a general requirement for graduate admissions imposed by the university, while particular departments may not consider the scores at all.
 Graduate schools will typically provide the average scores of previously admitted students and information about how the GRE is considered in admissions and funding decisions.
 In some cases, programs have hard cut off requirements for the GRE; for example, the Yale Economics PhD program requires a minimum quantitative score of 160 to apply.
 The best way to ascertain how a particular school or program evaluates a GRE score in the admissions process is to contact the person in charge of graduate admissions for the specific program in question.